Assembling Battlefront’s 10.5cm Railway AA Gun

 - The card does not change the type of team, so Railway Cars are Gun Teams with a 4+ Gun Save.

-The Railway Cars themselves are placed on the railway line using the Ambush rules: during the Starting Step of one of your turns.
+- The Railway Cars themselves are placed on the railway line using the Ambush rules: during the Starting Step of one of your turns.
 This is in addition to any Ambush units allowed by the mission.
-Retaining the Large Gun rule means that when they deploy cannot be placed within 16″/40cm of any enemy teams (irrespective of whether they are in line of sight), and the words on the card about this being “as if Concealed” have no effect.
+You really need to plan ahead with this placement.
+These things are huge, and as Gun Teams they will block the lines of sight of your other units.

 Enough with the rules.
 Let’s now look at the kit itself.